mpiannucci/react-native-context-menu-view/README.md

 ###### `dropdownMenuMode`

 Optional.
 When set to `true`, the context menu is triggered with a single tap instead of a long press, and a preview is not show and no blur occurs.
 Uses the iOS 14 Menu API and a simple tap listener on android.

+###### `disabled`

+Optional.
+Currently iOS only.
+Disable menu interaction.